tokinifubara/borderritual2.0/README.md

 ### Launch File

-The game's file is located in the [empty-example/index.html] file.
-Open this file in your local browser if you used method one or in browser plus if you used method two.
+The game's file is [empty-example/index.html].
+Launch this file in your default browser if you used method one or in browser plus if you used method two.

 This is my first try creating a game in Javascript, so it is not optimized properly.